Lorak-mmk/EchoConnect/libecho/docs/packet.md

 #### Control sum

-Packet checksum, to be more specific **CRC32** of other other packet components.
+Packet checksum, to be more specific **CRC32** of all other packet components.
 Whenever transmitted packet is deserialized, if the control sum is invalid, the exception is raised.
 We are using [CRCpp](https://github.com/d-bahr/CRCpp/tree/51fbc35ef892e98abe91a51f7320749c929d72bd) library to calculate checksum.

 <br>